serinko/economics/crypto/counting/practice_counting.md

+---
+title: Practice Calculation of Pofit and Loss
+author: serinko
+header-includes: |
+    \usepackage{amsmath}
+Abstract: Excercises to practice counting PnL.
+---
+# Introduction

+For anyone moving in finance/crypto, is completely vital to understand and calculate % movement of assets, and their reflection in the value of the holdings - PnL.

 # COUNTING PROFIT and LOSS

 As we understand how the formula of PnL works, let's to put it in practice.
 I recommend to use a calculator